oc-shopaholic/oc-shopaholic-docs/modules/order/component.md

 fields from **"billing_address"**
 in request;
-:Megre billing address data from request and billing address data crom cart object;
+:Megre billing address data from request and billing address data from cart object;
 :Creates new billing address or updates user billing address;
 if (Has validation errors?) then (no)